Georgetown advances to the College Cup with shootout win over West Virginia

 “[Polvara] was just telling me it’s my moment, to make the most of all the hard work we’ve all put in throughout the season,” Buck said.
 “And to send us to Cary.”

 Buck approached the ball, the referee blew the whistle and, a few moments later, he was jumping into goalkeeper Giannis Nikopolidis’s arms as his teammates mobbed him.
-In a battle of two of the best defensive teams in the country, the No. 3 Hoyas outlasted the No. 11 Mountaineers, 4-1 on penalty kicks after a 1-1 draw, to advance to the College Cup in Cary, N.C., front of a record crowd of 3,027.
+In a battle of two of the best defensive teams in the country, the No. 3 Hoyas outlasted the No. 11 Mountaineers, 4-1 on penalty kicks after a 1-1 draw, to advance to the College Cup in Cary, N.C., front of a record crowd of 3,027 at Shaw Field in Georgetown.

-Georgetown was one of two teams nationally to have appeared in the quarterfinals each of the past three seasons.
-But it was the Mountaineers, who had never reached this point in program history, who struck first on a goal by defender Frederik Jorgensen in the 16th minute.
+Georgetown (18-2-1), the No. 3 overall seed, was one of two teams nationally to have appeared in the quarterfinals each of the past three seasons.
+But it was the 11th-seeded Mountaineers (12-3-6), who had never reached this point in program history, who struck first on a goal by defender Frederik Jorgensen in the 16th minute.

 Entering Saturday’s contest, West Virginia had allowed the sixth-fewest goals in the NCAA with 13 and only allowed one goal in its first two tournament games.